chicolucio/chicolucio.github.io/_pages/about.md

 Science communicator and data scientist with a sound understanding of Python and packages such as Pandas, Scikit Learn, Matpltolib and Plotly.
-Currently working in the education industry solving educational problems with programming.
+Currently working as a data scientist on projects for Uber.
+I have worked in the education industry for 10 years solving educational problems with programming.
 Launched Ciência Programada, a science communication project in Brazilian Portuguese combining science and programming.
+I've also worked as a laboratory manager, as an environmental analyst and as a scientific researcher.

 ## Professional Experience

+### 2022 - Present: Data Analyst at NECTO Systems

+Worked on projects for:
+- Uber

+Data related activities for the Brazilian Tax Team:
+- Data Pipelines
+- Data Compliance
+- Scripting
+- Automations

+### 2022: Technical Support Specialist at Hashtag Treinamentos

+- Technical and educational support to the following courses: Data Science and Python
+- Review of the teaching materials of the following courses: Data Science and Python

 ### 2020 - Present: Science communicator at Ciência Programada